 We send an evaluation form to every student who has used our services and agreed to participate in our survey.
 Your anonymous feedback about the quality of the services you received is highly informative and appreciated.
 We hope that you will participate and that when you receive this invitation you will take a few minutes to complete it.

-During our regular business hours, we encourage any student who considers him or herself to be in a state of emotional crisis or emergency to walk in to Counseling Services.
+During our regular business hours, we encourage any student who considers him or herself to be in a state of psychological emergency or urgent need to walk in to Counseling Services.
+Read a description of what we consider an emergency or urgent need.
 Counselors will meet with that student in a timely manner following his or her arrival.
 Concerned Faculty or Staff members should feel free to accompany a distressed student to Counseling Services.
 After our regular business hours, students in crisis should contact their residence life staff, campus police, or the local emergency room.

 If you are concerned about one of your students, or if you simply have a question or a comment, please call us.
 Counselors welcome the opportunity to consult with concerned faculty, staff, friends, and parents in person or by phone.